Greeting Card Poet

 5.)
 Anytime.
 Sends the message loud and clear that you’re there for your friend now and in the future.

 6.)
-You got it.
-A casual, conversational acknowledgement.
+You got it—a simple, conversational acknowledgment.

 8.)
 Sure thing.
 Short and sweet.